team-s0l1d1ty/Project-S0l1d1ty/README.md

 ## Afterword
-As we come to a close to the hackathon, below is a reflection of our development and thought process.
+As we come to a close to the hackathon, this is a reflection of our development and thought process.

 ### Choosing Between Hyperledger Indy and Kilt Protocol
 As we wanted to do a project related to blockchain, choosing Problem Statement 2 is a given.